dzbeda/opsschool-mid-project/Readme.md

 2. Manual installation

 ### Prerequisites ###
-1. Linux based server
+1. Linux based server -  Ubuntu distribution
-2. Cretae S3 bucket - This is required in order to save the TFstate file of Terraform
+2. Create S3 bucket - This is required in order to save the TFstate file of Terraform

 ### Execution server installation ###